 Road access restrictions

-The City of the Gold Coast will be implementing temporary changes to the way some roads operate in order to ensure athletes, officials and spectators arrive at event venues safety and on time while keeping the City moving.
+The City of the Gold Coast will be implementing temporary changes to the way some roads operate in order to ensure athletes, officials and spectators arrive at event venues safely and on time while keeping the City moving.

 Temporary changes will include localised road closures, diversions and removal of on-street parking in some areas.